-When you hear the call of the spiritual journey, it’s only natural to seek guidance.
+When you hear the spiritual journey’s call, it’s only natural to seek guidance.
 We’ve put together some helpful tips, a learner’s guide, to help you find the right spiritual teacher.

 The right teacher can help you open the doors to higher states of consciousness.
 But this arena is also full of counterfeits.
-So, finding the right spiritual teacher is important.
+So, finding the right spiritual teacher is essential.

 Tips for Finding a Good Spiritual Teacher

 Almost every learning experience benefits from personal, one-on-one instruction.
-A qualified teacher or guru is irreplaceable in the realm of spiritual exploration.
-We take this limitation into account with our face-to-face learning sessions.
+Good qualified teachers or gurus are irreplaceable.
+It is especially critical for learning advanced spiritual practices.
+We take this into account when developing our curriculum.
 It’s always important to follow up with personal feedback.
 All of our virtual learning sessions are one-on-one.

 So here are some tips for finding a good spiritual teacher.
 Think of this as a “learners guide” or spiritual seeker’s checklist.